-Elite young defensemen are adapting to NHL faster than ever
+Elite young defensemen adapting to NHL faster than ever

 STREAKING

-Tortorella’s Blue Jackets won 12 in a row and new coach Bruce Boudreau’s Minnesota Wild 10 in a row going into the Christmas break.
+Tortorella’s league-leading Blue Jackets have won 13 in a row and new coach Bruce Boudreau’s Minnesota Wild 11 in a row.

 SLUMPING

-Abandoned by coach Patrick Roy in August, the Colorado Avalanche have lost seven of 10 games and are dead last in the NHL, prompting talk about general manager Joe Sakic shaking things up with a trade.
+Abandoned by coach Patrick Roy in August, the Colorado Avalanche have lost eight of 11 games and are dead last in the NHL, prompting talk about general manager Joe Sakic shaking things up with a trade.
 Want a shiny Matt Duchene or Gabriel Landeskog?
 Now’s the time to make an offer, but young talent doesn’t come cheap.

 GAME OF THE WEEK

-Columbus vs. Minnesota is a matchup of the NHL’s 2000 expansion franchises (as well as a potential Stanley Cup Final preview?) as the two hottest teams face off Saturday night.
+Columbus vs. Minnesota is a matchup of the NHL’s 2000 expansion franchises.
+Could it also be a Stanley Cup Final preview?
+The two hottest teams face off Saturday night.

-AP Hockey Writer John Wawrow in Buffalo, New York, and freelancer Nicole Kraft in Columbus, Ohio, contributed.
+AP Hockey Writer John Wawrow in Buffalo, New York, and freelancer Nicole Kraft in Columbus, Ohio, contributed to this report.

 Follow Hockey Writer Stephen Whyno on Twitter at http://www.twitter.com/swhyno .